PenguLoader/PenguLoader/README.md

   </a>
   <h1 align="center">Pengu Loader</h1>
   <p align="center">
-    <strong>A JavaScript plugin loader</strong> for League of Legends Client
+    <strong>A JavaScript plugin loader</strong> for the League of Legends Client
   </p>
   <p>
     <a href="https://pengu.lol">